KaranamVijayKumar/gdp-laurel-review/README.md

 # gdp-laurel-review
-This repository is created for the GDP group project of Spring 2020 batch.
+This repository is created as part of the GDP group project by Spring 2020 batch of MS-ACS students.

 # Team Members